Data Center 3.0 for Networking Engineers

 Can you describe the benefits of server virtualization in two sentences?
 How about the reasons to deploy Storage Area Network (SAN)?
 When building a SAN solution, should you use FC, FCoE or iSCSI?
 Or is it better to use NFS or CIFS?
 What is the function of an HBA?
 Why would you need DCB?
 Can TRILL benefit your network?
 Should you wait for switches supporting L2MP?
 Or is OTV a better alternative?
 Should you buy MPLS/VPN or VPLS services when building a disaster recovery site?

-After attending this workshop, you’ll be able to answer all of the above questions.
+After attending this webinar, you’ll be able to answer all of the above questions.

 We need to speak the same language